salesforce/eslint-plugin-lwc/docs/rules/no-restricted-browser-globals-during-ssr.md

 # Disallow access to global browser APIs during SSR (`lwc/no-restricted-browser-globals-during-ssr`)

-💼 This rule is enabled in the ✅ `recommended` config.

 Browser APIs must not be accessed when SSR is being done.
 This rule prevents usage of browser APIs like `DOMParser`, `DocumentFragment` etc. in `connectedCallback` (and in methods called from `conenctedCallback` or anywhere when SSR is being done).